CyrusNajmabadi/csharplang/meetings/working-groups/discriminated-unions/unions-versus-enums.md

 - **Cognitive load**: One concept (enums) instead of two (enums + ADTs)
 - **Migration path**: Existing enums can be enhanced incrementally

-### Member Restrictions

-Enhanced enums cannot add instance fields or auto-properties because:

-- The compiler manages storage layout for optimal memory usage
-- Adding fields would break the closed-world assumption
-- Pattern matching exhaustiveness depends on knowing all possible states

-Static members and methods that operate on the existing state are permitted.

-### 8.3 Open Questions

-Several design decisions remain open:

-- **Case type accessibility**: Can users reference the generated nested types directly, or should they remain compiler-only?
-- **Partial enums**: Should enhanced enums support `partial` for source generators?
-- **Default values**: What should `default(EnumType)` produce for shape enums?
-- **Serialization**: How should enhanced enums interact with System.Text.Json and other serializers?

 ## 9. Performance Characteristics

 ### Memory Layout